Jorge-GitHub/Roy/README.md

 # Roy
 Anything you want, you got it.
 Anything you need, you got it.
-Anything at all.
+Anything at all, you got it, baby.
 Logging service library.